Skip Navigation

 Ushuaia

 Ushuaia is located in the Argentinian province of Tierra del Fuego and is the world's most southern city.
 It has about 64,000 inhabitants that live on the edge of the world.
-And the city has a distinctive end of the world feeling which for most travellers is reason enough to come here.
+There is even a sign that says welcome to the end of the world!
+The city has a distinctive end of the world feeling which for most travellers is reason enough to come here.
 There are however much more things to do and see in and especially around Ushuaia.
 The city is backed by the Martial Moutains to the north and the famous Beagle Channel to the south.
 It is also the most popular starting point for trips to Antarctica.

 Top